oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 ### It says I'm not authorized to view localhost:5000

 If your Mac runs Monterey or later, it uses port 5000 for the AirPlay Receiver.
 If you have access to the *Sharing* folder on your computer, you may be able to shut it off and run the application at that point.
-If you want to try that, follow these instructions to turn off the AirPlay Receiver: https://www.businessinsider.com/how-to-turn-off-airplay
+If you want to try that, [follow these instructions](https://www.businessinsider.com/how-to-turn-off-airplay) to turn off the AirPlay Receiver.

 You should then be able to use localhost:5000 again.